 What about those who pass?
 An illustration of someone who passes is the person with sight and hearing who portrays a blind or deaf character.
 Do we bellyache about the lack of representation when casting blind or deaf characters?
 Do the blind and deaf actors complain?
 Do we ever hear, see or read about any of the blind and deaf actors complaining?
 Pause … yes.
-They have and had to prove even more so than those with sight and hearing that they are exemplary at acting.
+They had and had to prove even more so than those with sight and hearing that they are exemplary at acting.
 Why is it that we have to “pass” at all?

 What about Down Syndrome characters?
 We now have Down Syndrome actors who portray a character with their genotypes.
-They are not portraying themselves.
-They are performing the role of a particular character.
+They are performing in a character role.

 Is it fair to state that a really superb actor could perform any character of any population?
 Yes.
 We would say that this person had to work doubly hard to be convincing without appearing this way.
-Do we even understand that it is even harder for the minority to portray someone from their group?
-Do we understand that the minority are inside the borders of the majority?
-Do we “get this”?
+Do we even understand that it is even harder for the minority actor to represent someone from their group?
+Do we get that the minority are inside the borders of the majority?

-Is it fair to state that the marginalization of a population hinges on participatory efforts by those who are unaware of the role they play in real time opposed to the role they should be playing?
+Is it fair to state that the marginalization of a population hinges on participatory efforts by those who are unaware of the role they play in real time opposed to the character they should be playing?
 They could turn down the role.
 Right?

 Actors earn a living.
 Inside the borders of the entertainment industry is a world comprised of shareholders, bankers, board members, producers, etc., who play an even more powerful role and in a twisted sort of fashion could end the careers of many individuals.
 I, therefore, am reluctant to bash an ensemble, who as a collective force, participated in delivering their contribution to bringing a successful outcome.